 A concluding seminar of the MCCI-2 Project was held in Cadarache, France from 15 to 17 November 2010.

-Belgium, Czech Republic, Finland, France, Germany, Hungary, Japan, Norway, Korea, Spain, Sweden, Switzerland and United States
+Belgium, Czechia, Finland, France, Germany, Hungary, Japan, Norway, Korea, Spain, Sweden, Switzerland and United States

 MCCI: Jan 2002 to Dec 2005